 The sum over f' is over all positive numbers all of whose prime divisors are prime divisors of f.
-The sum over (r, N) is over those pairs for which f|s, s continuing to be defined by $r^2 - N = s^2 D$.
+The sum over (r, N) is over those pairs for which f|s, s continuing to be defined by the outer sum being a sum over r and the two possible N, but we must first subtract the contribution (28) from the trivial representation.
+So we have to express it too as a sum over n and f.

+$r^2 - N = s^2 D$.
 In principle, we want to examine the individual terms